What is an Invoice?

 If you’re doing work or providing a service where you do not have all the details for the job, you might provide your customers with an estimate.
 Estimates are great for customers who want to see what the price of a job might be before it’s completed so they can get an idea of the approximate cost and either plan for the payment, or compare it to another estimate.
 Because estimates are informal documents outlining your best estimation of the price, once the work is complete, you can adjust the final cost on the customer’s bill.
 The final cost may be higher or lower than the estimate you originally provided.

-For example: If a customer is wanting to complete a flooring project for their home, they might call you for an estimate.
-Because you haven't seen the room for the project, your estimate would be based on the size of the room the customer tells you and your estimated labor costs for removing the current flooring and installing new flooring.
+Example of an estimate: If a customer is wanting to complete a flooring project for their home, they might call you for an estimate.
+Because you haven’t seen the room for the project, your estimate would be based on the size of the room the customer tells you and your estimated labor costs for removing the current flooring and installing new flooring.

 If a customer asks for a quote on a service or for an item, you can provide them with a written document referencing what the cost of the work will be.
 Quotes should involve the specifics of the purchase the customer might make, and you should collect the exact requirements for the job by completing an on-site visit prior to providing a quote.
 Customers who are completing projects that have a significant expense associated with them may get a quote before agreeing to the work, so they know ahead of time what the job is going to cost them.
 Quotes are binding documents, and you cannot change the price once the customer has agreed to it, so it is very important to ensure they are accurate.

-For example: If a customer wants to know how much a flooring project will cost them, you would send an employee out to measure the area of the project and determine how long it will take to remove the existing flooring and reinstall new materials.
+Example of a quote: If a customer wants to know how much a flooring project will cost them, you would send an employee out to measure the area of the project and determine how long it will take to remove the existing flooring and reinstall new materials.
 Once these factors have been determined you would issue a quote to the customer with the cost for the project.

 What is the difference between an Order and a Purchase Order?